PyO3/python3-dll-a/README.md

 (either `python3.dll` or `python3y.dll`)
 for MinGW-w64 and MSVC (cross-)compile targets.

-See <https://docs.python.org/3/c-api/stable.html> for the Stable ABI details.

 This crate **does not require** Python 3 distribution files to be present on the (cross-)compile host system.

-**Note:** MSVC cross-compile targets require LLVM binutils to be available on the host system.
+**Note:** MSVC cross-compile targets require either LLVM binutils or Zig to be available on the host system.
 More specifically, `python3-dll-a` requires `llvm-dlltool` executable to be present in `PATH` when targeting `*-pc-windows-msvc` from Linux.

+Alternatively, `ZIG_COMMAND` environment variable may be set to e.g. "zig" or "python -m ziglang", then `zig dlltool` will be used in place of `llvm-dlltool` (or MinGW binutils).

 PyO3 integration
 ----------------